philippeitis/cpsc312-project/README.md

     os
 ```

-and `swipl main.pl --help COMMAND` for instructions for a particular command.
+and `swipl main.pl --help COMMAND` for instructions for a particular command:
 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl --help define
 Defines a function from user input.
 Example: define fnName :: [arg1, arg2] -> [output1, output2] | doc
 ```

-We go over a list of examples in the following section, where we provide an explanation of an action, followed by an example of how this action is performed in the FastFunc CLI.
+We go over a number of examples of using the FastFunc CLI interface in the following section, where we provide an explanation of an action, followed by an example of how this action is performed.

 #### CLI Examples
-The primary path composition and search functionality has settings which can be set using `--KEY=VALUE` style arguments, and accepts the same syntax for defining function signatures as described in the MVP, though we omit the function name and documentation, as these are optional.
-The `--KEY=VALUE` arguments are parsed using a simple definite clause grammar.
+The primary path composition and search functionality has settings which can be set using `--KEY=VALUE` style arguments, and accepts the same syntax for defining function signatures as described in the MVP, though function names and documentation are omitted, as these are optional.
 An example of the `path` and `search` commands follows:

 If you want to find at most 3 function paths, which accept an `int`, and produce an `int`:
 ```console